Objective Momentum Barriers in Wall Turbulence: Results

 An example of this isosurface separation process is detailed in Figure \ref{fig:IsoCompare}.

-Starting with the vortex identified by the lower (blue) 2D convex contour in Figure \ref{fig:MtmCore}, we show multiple concentric 3D TRA shells in Figure \ref{fig:IsoCompare}.
-The outer and inner blue shells correspond with $\mathrm{TRA}_{0}^{10^{-3}}=11$ level sets, and the two red shells correspond to a higher rotation speed, the $\mathrm{TRA}_{0}^{10^{-3}}=16$ level set.
-Probability distribution functions of the distance between each isosurface and the barrier field streamlines generated from their intersection with the $z^{+}=2.55$ plane are shown inset in Figure \ref{fig:IsoCompare}.
-As is typical for all vortices we have investigated, there is a clear probability density function (PDF) peak close to zero that can be automatically isolated for both isosurfaces with a variety of algorithms.
-These values corresponds with points on the TRA level surface that closely approximate momentum-blocking invariant manifolds.
+Starting with the vortex identified by the blue 2D convex contour in Figure \ref{fig:MtmCore}, multiple concentric 3D TRA shells can be seen in Figure \ref{fig:IsoCompare}.
+The outer and inner blue shells correspond with $\mathrm{TRA}_{0}^{10^{-3}}=11$ level sets, and the two red shells correspond to a higher rotation rate, the $\mathrm{TRA}_{0}^{10^{-3}}=16$ level set.
+Probability distribution functions of the distance between each isosurface and the barrier field streamlines generated from their intersection with the $z=2.55h$ plane is shown inset in Figure \ref{fig:IsoCompare}.
+As is typical for all vortices we have investigated, there is a clear probability density function (PDF) peak close to zero that can be automatically isolated for both isosurfaces with a variety of algorithms, including inflection points or kernel density estimation.
+These values correspond with points on the TRA level surface that closely approximate the momentum-blocking invariant manifolds in Figure \ref{fig:MtmCore}.
 Once points with streamsurface-distances outside this peak are removed from the visualization, the separation between each vortex shell is clearly visible.
 The selected distances of separation used in this visualization are shown in the inset PDFs as dashed vertical lines.
+The details of this process are also summarized in Algorithm 1.